-I have received my tax refund and since I maximized my RRSP contribution in February, some of the money is needed to pay bak the line of credit but some of it will be invested in the coming month.
+I have received my tax refund and since I maximized my RRSP contribution in February, some of the money is needed to pay back the line of credit but some of it will be invested in the coming months.

 Otherwise, I did a transfer of RRSP from my employer’s defined contribution plan to my RBC Direct Investing and put all of the money at work.
 I am one to believe that my money needs to work for me and invested it all without worrying about whether or not the stock market is overvalued.
 I should see a bump in dividend income in the coming months after adding to MRU.TO, IFC.TO, BPY.UN, BPI.UN and CNR.TO.

-Considering my investing strategy for selecting a stock is based on the Chowder Rule and the 10/10 rule where a stock must have increase its dividend by 10% on average over 10 years, it’s understandable that I can see a good increase annually.
+Considering my investing strategy for selecting a stock is based on the Chowder Rule and the 10-10 rule where a stock must have increased its dividend by 10% on average over 10 years, it’s understandable that I can see a good increase annually.
 See the growth below which includes dividend from new money invested as well as DRIP shares.